Utsavch189/docker-django-node-webapp/README.md

 our image again.
 So, here comes out Volume in docker, which map that container from our local machine <br/>
 rather than image and changes will be reflected.

-## Create a container with local machine map for live changes
+## Create a container with local machine map for live changes with Volume
 docker run -v localWorkingDir:dockerWorkingDir --name containerName -p mappingPort:dockerImagePort imagename <br/>
 <b>For this app</b> : docker run -v /home/utsav/Desktop/docker-django-webapp:/usr/app --name conty  -p 2800:8000 dj-app <br/>